Beyond Wine in Colorado's Wine Country

-The Grand Valley’s warm days and cool nights create the ideal conditions for growing sweet fruit.
+The Grand Junction area's warm days and cool nights create the ideal conditions for growing sweet fruit.
 Start the day in Palisade at Clark Family Orchards to get a taste of the famous and juicy Palisade peach right near its source.
 On Saturdays, catch the horse-drawn wagon ride through the orchards, where branches are heavy with colorful plums, pears and cherries.
 Bring a bag to fill up on just-picked goodies from the Clarks’ fruit stand.

 Another factor that makes the area such a rich growing location is its proximity to the mighty Colorado River.
 Take Palisade River Trips’ two-hour raft or kayak float through this calm, rapid-free segment of the river to see colorful orchards and vineyards situated atop the surrounding cliffs.